Feeding alfalfa to rabbits

 Alfa-A Original combines pure alfalfa with a light molasses coating.
 For breeding stock or rabbits that struggle to maintain condition.
 20kg bag

-Hi-Fi Original combines alfalfa and top quality cereal straw with a light molasses coating.
+Hi-Fi Original combines alfalfa and top quality straw with a light molasses coating.
 For rabbits that maintain weight with ease and can also be used to extend the usual hay ration.
 20kg bale

-Hi-Fi Lite combines alfalfa and top quality cereal straw with a low sugar coating.
+Hi-Fi Lite combines alfalfa and top quality straw with a low sugar coating.
 Hi-Fi Lite provides around half the sugar found in typical hay.
 For rabbits that maintain weight with ease and can also be used to extend the usual hay ration.
 20kg bale

 Hi-Fi Senior combines high temperature dried grasses and alfalfa with a low sugar coating.
 Particularly palatable for fussy feeders and the short chop format of Hi-Fi Senior makes it very easy for animals with dental problems to chew.
 Both the alfalfa and grasses in this product have been high temperature dried producing a consistently clean fibre source, which can be used to completely replace hay.
 20kg bale